hjain5164/Comment-Classifier/README.md

 - Disgust
 - Fear

-###Pre_Requisite
+### PreRequisite

-   Python Version should be 3.7.0 or above. pip should be present.
+   Python Version should be installed 3.7.0 or above. pip should be present.

-###Steps to install Flask on your System

-Type following commands on your terminal.

-   pip install virtualenv using the command "sudo pip3 install virtualenv" Now create a virtual environment using "virtualenv venv" you can use any name insted of venv Move to project folder using cd command
-   Run the command "pip install flask"
+### Steps to run project on local computer

+    ```
+    git clone project link

+    ```

+After cloning the project move to the project folder and use the following commands to install dependencies.

+Virtual environments Use a virtual environment to manage the dependencies for your project, both in development and in        production.Virtual environments are independent groups of Python libraries, one for each project.
+Packages installed          for one project will not affect other projects or the operating system's packages.

+- Intsalling Virtual Environment

+    ```
+    sudo pip3 install virtualenv

+    ```

+- create a virtual environment

+    ```
+    virtualenv anyname

+    ```
+- Installing Dependencies

+    ```
+    pip install requirments.txt

+    ```
+This wil install all the dependencies related to the project.

-###How to execute the code on your System
+   Now to start the project

-   Open your terminal , move to project folder using cd command.
-   Run python flask_2.py on terminal
+    ```
+    python filename.py

+    ```

    Wait for few seconds for model training.
    Move to the port http://127.0.0.1:5000/ which is being locally hosted.
    Bang !!
 Find out whether the comment is toxic or not